Port Authority Agency Operations Center Program

 and the accomplishments of the project team for superior

-performance and execution of exemplary project
+performance and execution of exemplary project management.

-management.
-PMINJ believes excellence, innovation and
+PMINJ believes excellence, innovation and hard work should

-hard work should be celebrated and recognized.
+be celebrated and recognized.

-Any project with some or all team members
+Any project with some or all team members located in the

 management principles and techniques is eligible to submit,

 provided:• PMINJ affiliation is not

 The project was completed at the end of the 2016 year

 the customer / owner.

-- The project has an approved scope, schedule and
+The project has an approved scope, schedule and

 information after the final date of submission.

-- Research or development projects, which may contain
+Research or development projects, which may contain

-proprietary, confidential, technical or
+proprietary, confidential, technical or commercial

-information, must be publicly disclosed
+information, must be publicly disclosed by the owner.

-- The nominated project must have been successfully
+The nominated project must have been successfully

-completed using processes and approaches consistent
+completed using processes and approaches consistent with

-with the Project Management Body of Knowledge
+the Project Management Body of Knowledge (PMBOK).

 by a letter from the customer / owner.

-- Met or improved on budget and schedule performance
+Met or improved on budget and schedule performance

 when compared with original established budget and

 Demonstrated originality and uniqueness of applied

 project management techniques, including innovative